oci-landing-zones/terraform-oci-zero-trust-landingzone/README.md

 * **Support for free tier tenancies**
     * Deploying in a free tier tenancy is not supported at this time as there are some services that are not available.
 If you want to try the Landing Zone please upgrade your account to a pay-go account.

+### Pre-Deployment Considerations

+* Cloud Guard is managed from the root compartment; if it is already enabled, disable Cloud Guard activation during Landing Zone deployment.

+* For any firewall instances you deploy, memory should be increased from the default value of 56 to 64 or greater.

+### Post-Deployment Considerations

+* The routing VCN (hub) is the nexus for all other Zero Trust Landing Zone VCNs (spokes).
+Remove any gateways from all VCNs except the routing hub VCN (zt-hub-vcn).
+	* Terminate IGW in app1-vcn
+	* Terminate NGW in app1-vcn
+	* Terminate SGW in app1-vcn

+* Default route tables are not used; all routing is managed by VCN-specific route tables with associated NSGs.
+For a proper Hub and Spoke network topology, fix route tables and align NSGs with route tables.

+	Security VCN (sec-vcn):

+		web-subnet-route-table
+		- remove all destinations except 0.0.0.0/0
+		app-subnet-route-table
+		- remove all destinations except 0.0.0.0/0
+		db-subnet-route-table
+		- remove all destinations except 0.0.0.0/0

+		lbr-nsg
+		- remove all ingress except 0.0.0.0/0 (TCP/443)
+		- remove all egress except
+		      hub-vcn-indoor-subnet 192.168.0.32/28 (All/All)
+		      app-nsg (TCP/80)
+		app-nsg
+		- remove all ingress except lbr-nsg (TCP/80)
+		- remove all egress except
+		      hub-vcn-indoor-subnet 192.168.0.32/28 (All/All)
+		      db-nsg (TCP/1521-1522)
+		db-nsg
+		- remove all ingress except app-nsg (TCP/1521-1522)
+		- remove all egress except
+		      hub-vcn-indoor-subnet 192.168.0.32/28 (All/All)

+	Shared Services VCN (share-services-vcn):

+		web-subnet-rtable
+		- remove all destinations except 192.168.0.0/26
+		app-subnet-rtable
+		- remove all destinations except 192.168.0.0/26
+		db-subnet-rtable
+		- remove all destinations except 192.168.0.0/26

+		lbr-nsg
+		- remove all ingress except 192.168.0.0/26 (TCP/443)
+		- remove all egress except
+		      hub-vcn-indoor-subnet 192.168.0.32/28 (All/All)
+		      app-nsg (TCP/80)
+		app-nsg
+		- remove all ingress except lbr-nsg (TCP/80)
+		- remove all egress except
+		      hub-vcn-indoor-subnet 192.168.0.32/28 (All/All)
+		      db-nsg (TCP/1521-1522)
+		db-nsg
+		- remove all ingress except app-nsg (TCP/1521-1522)
+		- remove all egress except
+		      hub-vcn-indoor-subnet 192.168.0.32/28 (All/All)

+	Application VCN - three tier (app1-vcn):

+		web-subnet-rtable
+		- remove all destinations except 0.0.0.0/0
+		app-subnet-rtable
+		- remove all destinations except 0.0.0.0/0
+		db-subnet-rtable
+		- remove all destinations except 0.0.0.0/0

+		lbr-nsg
+		- remove all ingress except 0.0.0.0/0 (TCP/443)
+		- remove all egress except
+		      hub-vcn-indoor-subnet 192.168.0.32/28 (All/All)
+		      app-nsg (TCP/80)
+		app-nsg
+		- remove all ingress except lbr-nsg (TCP/80)
+		- remove all egress except
+		      hub-vcn-indoor-subnet 192.168.0.32/28 (All/All)
+		      db-nsg (TCP/1521-1522)
+		db-nsg
+		- remove all ingress except app-nsg (TCP/1521-1522)
+		- remove all egress except
+		      hub-vcn-indoor-subnet 192.168.0.32/28 (All/All)

+	Application VCN - OKE (app2-vcn):

+		api-subnet-route-table
+		- keep destination 0.0.0.0/0
+		pods-subnet-route-table
+		- remove all destinations except 0.0.0.0/0
+		services-subnet-route-table
+		- keep destination 0.0.0.0/0
+		workers-subnet-route-table
+		- remove all destinations except 0.0.0.0/0

+		api-nsg
+		-  keep ingress
+		      api-nsg (TCP/6443)
+		      pods-nsg (TCP/6443)
+		      pods-nsg (TCP/12250)
+		      workers-nsg (TCP/6443)
+		      workers-nsg (TCP/10250)
+		      workers-nsg (TCP/12250)
+		      workers-nsg (ICMP)
+		      bastion 10.3.48.0/20 (TCP/6443)
+		-  remove egress SGW
+		-  keep egress
+		      api-nsg (TCP/6443)
+		      pods-nsg (All/All)
+		      workers-nsg (TCP/10250)
+		      workers-nsg (TCP/12250)
+		      workers-nsg (ICMP)
+		pods-nsg
+		-  remove all ingress except
+		      api-nsg (All/All)
+		      pods-nsg (All/All)
+		      workers-nsg (All/All)
+		-  remove all egress except
+		      api-nsg (TCP/6443)
+		      api-nsg (TCP/12250)
+		      pods-nsg (All/All)
+		      OPTIONAL: 0.0.0.0/0 (TCP/All)
+		services-nsg
+		-  keep ingress except 0.0.0.0/0 (All/All)
+		-  remove all egress except
+		      workers-nsg (TCP/10256)
+		      workers-nsg (TCP/30000-32767)
+		      workers-nsg (ICMP)
+		workers-nsg
+		-  remove all ingress except
+		      api-nsg (All/All)
+		      services-nsg (TCP/10256)
+		      services-nsg (TCP/30000-32767)
+		      workers-nsg (All/All)
+		      bastion 10.3.3.0/28 (TCP/22)
+		      0.0.0.0/0 (ICMP)
+		-  remove all egress except
+		      api-nsg (TCP/6443)
+		      api-nsg (TCP/10250)
+		      api-nsg (TCP/12250)
+		      pods-nsg (All/All)
+		      workers-nsg (All/All)
+		      0.0.0.0/0 (ICMP)
+		      OPTIONAL: 0.0.0.0/0 (TCP/All)

+	Hub and Spoke Routing VCN (zt-hub-vcn):

+		web-subnet-route-table
+		- keep IGW
+		outdoor-subnet-route-table
+		- keep NGW
+		- keep SGW
+		indoor-subnet-route-table
+		- add 10.0.0.0/20, 10.1.0.0/20, 10.2.0.0/20, 10.3.0.0./16
+		- keep SGW
+		mgmt-subnet-route-table
+		- keep NGW
+		- keep SGW

+		outdoor-nlb-nsg
+		- keep ingress 0.0.0.0/0 (TCP/443)
+		- keep egress outdoor-fw-nsg (TCP/All)
+		outdoor-fw-nsg
+		- keep ingress outdoor-nlb-nsg (TCP/80)
+		- keep egress 0.0.0.0/0 (TCP/All)
+		indoor-fw-nsg
+		- keep ingress indoor-nlb-nsg (TCP/80)
+		- keep egress 0.0.0.0/0 (TCP/All)
+		indoor-nlb-nsg
+		- keep ingress 0.0.0.0/0 (TCP/80)
+		- keep egress indoor-fw-nsg (TCP/All)
+		jump-host-nsg
+		- no ingress
+		- keep egress mgmt-nsg (TCP/22)
+		mgmt-nsg
+		- keep ingress
+		      jump-host-nsg (TCP/22)
+		      bastion service 192.168.0.48/28 (TCP/22)
+		      bastion service 192.168.0.48/28 (TCP/443)
+		- no egress

+### On-Premises Connectivity

+* Configuration of Fast Connnect, routing, NSGs, etc. for specific customer on-premises facilities is beyond the scpoe of Zero Trust Landing Zone.
+Customer connctivity needs to be added manually, as a post-deployment exercize.

+### Identity Domain bug

+* Details???